poppy-project/pypot/doc/intro.rst

     for m in ergo_robot.motors:
         m.compliant = False

-        # Go to the position 0 with 2 seconds.
+        # Go to the position 0 within 2 seconds.
         # Note that the position is expressed in degrees.
         m.goto_position(0, 2)